Lithuania: DHL freight plane crashes near Vilnius airport – DW – 11/25/2024

 Lithuania: DHL freight plane crashes near Vilnius airportNovember 25, 2024

-A cargo plane flying on behalf of German logistics company DHL crashed into a house near Vilnius International Airport in Lithuania early on Monday, killing at least one person, according to Lithuanian officials.
+A cargo plane flying on behalf of German logistics company DHL crashed near Vilnius International Airport in Lithuania early on Monday, killing at least one person, according to Lithuanian officials.

 The plane, operated by the SWIFT airline, had originated in the German city of Leipzig, which is a hub for DHL.